cvewi/playground/content/posts/2020-12-09-additional-income-stream-finding-a-niche.md

 This is something I've spend quite some time on.
 I've had to find a niche, which I believe I will be able to provide good content to.
 This is of course easier if you have a natural interest in said niche.
 I seem to have identified a specific niche now.
 I will not go into a reveal of the exact niche in this blog post, but can spill the beans a bit.
 I've selected a niche, which is in the area of home appliances, food and technology.

 It's something I myself is quite interested in, which should make it easier to create content.
 Before creating a website and purchasing a domain I needed to see if I could identify keywords and potential articles before committing to this.

+## Step 2: Identify Keywords

+I started out by identifying multiple keywords, which I thought would make for some great content in my selected niche.
+All of these keywords I've run through sevelal different tools and google to see if I believed there would be room for additional content.
+There is no point in going into a niche which is already over satuated by other competitors.

+It's obviously difficult to identify a niche where there is absolutely no competition, however I believe I've found one, where I will be able to compete.

+My keyword research has also resulted in article ideas.
+All of these ideas I've listed in my "Articles"-list in ClickUp.
+From here it will be smooth sailing, just churning out articles.
+My initial list is on around 100 articles.
+There are obviously some overlap between some of the article topics, which is fine, as this can turn in to more in-depth articles.